specsolutions/specsync-for-tfs-documentation/important-concepts/how-to-publish-test-results-from-pipelines-using-the-vstest-task.md

 * should be set as "Multi-agent"
 * should be dependent on the main job
 * should download the artifacts from the main job
-* should contain a VSTest / VsTestForSpecSync task, that runs a set of the tests
+* should contain a VSTest task, that runs a set of the tests

 The following example shows the core configuration of the job with the first two tasks that downloads the artifacts from the main job and runs the tests from the downloaded artifacts folder.